 Accessibility is a core value of my practice.
 Specialized care-centered workers, like Doulas, are not yet available as a commercial insurance benefit in most states.

-For clients and community members with the means to contribute, I offer a Community Care Fund, which allows families who are not eligible for Medicaid nor in a financial position to afford private care rates the chance to receive Birth and Postpartum Doula care at a discounted rate or cost-free.
+For clients and community members with the means to contribute, I offer a Community Care Fund, which allows families who are not eligible for Medicaid nor in a financial position to access self-pay care rates the chance to receive Birth and Postpartum Doula care at a discounted rate or cost-free.

 Reach out to me if you are interested in sponsoring a family’s care or in need of community care.
 My ability to offer services at a discounted rate is subject to change depending on availability of funds.